bug-zero/bugzero-gateway/README.md

 - Docker installation

 First you should run `init-gateway.sh` script as root user.
 Then it will prompt some inputs to fill.
 After that complete VPN server is ready.

+Script will generate CA for you.
+You need to obtain the certificate signed by that CA.
+Then client can connect using that certificate.

+Additional user authentication can be controlled through API.